New England: 14 unique places and things to do in Massachusetts

 And if you miss the big city, no worries!
 In less than three hours, you are back in Boston, New York City, or Albany.

 Do you like waterfalls?
 The Bash Bish Falls is the highest single-drop waterfall in Massachusetts.
 If you made it here, you are about two and a half-hour west from Boston and almost in the neighboring state New York.
 Hiking, picnicking, exploring the nearby Mt.
 Washington State Park, or visit the Taconic State Park by crossing the border to New York.
 It´s is a paradise for nature lovers.

 14. Mohawk Trail

 The trail follows a historic Native American footpath that connected Connecticut and Hudson River Valleys.
-Today it is part of the U.S. 2, one of the oldest highways of the US and leads you to traditional churches, and other architectural and natural wonders, like the Bridge of Flowers, or the Glacial Potholes in Shelburne Falls.
+Today it is part of the U.S. 2, one of the oldest highways of the US and leads you to traditional churches and other architectural and natural wonders, like the Bridge of Flowers, or the Glacial Potholes in Shelburne Falls.
 In my opinion, the potholes are a bit more interesting than the Bridge of Flowers, but hey, I never was that close with flowers.

 This is, of course, just a small list of things to do in Massachusetts, and this New England state has so many things to discover.
 From a wide range of history, from the first settlers to the birth of American Liberty.
 Forests in the West, and beaches and seashores in the South.
-Massachusetts is worth a visit year round, but each season also has its unique personality.
+Massachusetts is worth a visit year-round, but each season also has its unique personality.
 The change of colors of the leaves in fall, Christmas time in Boston, Halloween in Salem and the beach, year-round at Cape Cod.

 Have you been to Massachusetts?
 Have I forgotten anything to mention?
-Write me below in the comment section and do not forget to log in to Dream and Wanderland and receive all new posts about the Indian Summer first before anyone else.
+Write to me below in the comment section and do not forget to log in to Dream and Wanderland and receive all new posts about the Indian Summer first before anyone else.